 Enjoy a Housewarming Party With Friends and Family

 Its not a good idea to expect your guests to bring gifts but if they do, you can display them on a side table and keep a list of who sent what for thank you letters later on.
-Also try to play the hostess as best as you can during the party and mingle with all your guests.
+Also try to play the host as best as you can during the party and mingle with all your guests.
 Another great idea is to include your new neighbors as well.
-Who knows you might just make some great new friends.
-With tips like these, planning your own housewarming party can be simple, affordable and a great time; happy planning!
+Who knows, you might just make some great new friends!